maheshcode/demoblaze-test-automation/AutomationApproach.md

-# Test Automation Proposal For Demoblaze e-commerce Platform
+# Test Automation Approach For Demoblaze e-commerce Platform

 This document will provide a test automation strategy for the Demoblaze e-commerce platform.